globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

   - Used in pressure correction equations
   - Location and elevation dependent
   - Affects neutron count normalization
-  - Will be automatically calculated in neptoon if not provided using elevation and lat/lon data
+  - Will be automatically calculated in neptoon if not provided using supplied elevation and latitude data

 ---
 #### `mean_pressure`